 Statement on Progress Towards the Gold Standard

-The following statement was made September 10, 2016, at the Nutrition Education & Breastfeeding Promotion Conference in Denver, Colorado.
+The following statement was made September 10, 2016, at NWA's Nutrition Education & Breastfeeding Promotion Conference in Denver, Colorado, by its then board of directors chair, Donna Bister.
 For more information, see our press release and FAQs.

 As far back as 2004, we began taking steps to prohibit infant formula manufacturers from exhibiting, sponsoring, or promoting formula at NWA Nutrition & Breastfeeding Conferences.
 In 2008, we fully implemented that prohibition and have stood true to that commitment ever since.